 Isaiah Zagar is an award-winning mosaic mural artist whose work can be found on more than 200 public walls throughout the city of Philadelphia and around the world.
 Born in Philadelphia and raised in Brooklyn, Zagar received his B.F.A. in Painting & Graphics at the Pratt Institute of Art in New York City.
 When he was 19 years old, Zagar discovered the art environment of Clarence Schmidt in Woodstock, New York.
 This shaped his ideas of what art could be and started a lifelong interest in art environments and their creators.

 Zagar’s artwork is heavily influenced by his travels and the personal connections he has made with international folk and visionary artists.
 Isaiah and his wife Julia completed three years of Peace Corps service in Peru in the mid-1960s, working with folk artists in the Puno region near Lake Titicaca.
 Soon after, they settled in Philadelphia and began their life’s work of creating public art and fostering creativity in all its varied forms.

 In addition to his three-year Peace Corps service in Peru, Isaiah has completed artist residencies in Tianjin, China, and Rajasthan, India.
 He also participated in a residency at the Kohler Co.
 Pottery Foundry in Wisconsin.

 Zagar’s work is included in the permanent collections of numerous art institutions, including the Philadelphia Museum of Art and the Pennsylvania Academy of the Fine Arts, and has been featured in solo exhibitions throughout the Philadelphia area.
-He has received grants for his artistic excellence from the National Endowment for the Arts and the Pew Charitable Trusts.
+He has received grants from the National Endowment for the Arts and the Pew Charitable Trusts.